lukechilds/humanscript/readme.md

 ### Install humanscript

-You can run humanscript in a sandboxed environmnet via Docker:
+You can run humanscript in a sandboxed environment via Docker:

 ```shell
 docker run -it ghcr.io/lukechilds/humanscript